thoughtspot/thoughtspot.github.io/pages/admin/backup_restore/overview_snapshot.md

 ```

 This policy takes a snapshot every hour starting at midnight on Sudnay.
 It retains the snapshots from the last three hour intervals and two snapshots from two of the previous 4 hour intervals.
-For detailed information about understing the schedule, see [Understand backup/snapshot schedules](how_to_create_a_schedule.html).
+That means, there are 5 periodic snapshots retained overall.
+For detailed information about understanding the schedule, see [Understand backup/snapshot schedules](how_to_create_a_schedule.html).

 You shouldn't change this default policy unless instructed to by support.
 If you have to adjust it for some reason, you can use, `tscli snapshot-policy update` command.
 This opens the current policy in an editor.
 Your policy should never retain more than 20 snapshots at any point in time.
 Exceeding this number can impact cluster performance.